artursniegowski/FUN_PYTHON_PROJECTS/README.md

 is rewarded with one point.
 The questions / data is read from JSON files (they can be generated using the API https://opentdb.com/).

+# Snake_game
+Snake game has, a moving snake, which you control using your arrow keyboards (UP, RIGHT, DOWN, LEFT).
+The aim is to collect food objects that appear randomly on the screen.
+It will grow in length as it eats more food.
+You have to make sure that you don't end up getting tangled or hitting the wall, which would result in Game Over.
+The goal is to eat as much food as you can while staying alive.
+You'll be able to see your score on the scoreboard located on the top of your scree.

 # Turtle_racing_game
 This program utilizes the python library Turtle, in order to draw turtles on the display.